martinvrbka/engeto_project_3/README.md

   Writing into CSV:

     def write_csv(file_name, extracted_data) - Takes extracted data and name of the file.
 Returns table with the values in a file according the provided name as a argument.

+ PS: I tested URL 2021 without any issues.
+Therefore nice addition might be using third argument which would take also a year of the election.
+This however was not part of the assignement and therefore not included or tested further.
+I might do so after evaluation.